awsdocs/amazon-rekognition-developer-guide/doc_source/images-displaying-bounding-boxes.md

 ------
 #### [ Java ]

-   The following Java example shows how to load an image from the local file system and detect labels by using the [detectLabels](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/rekognition/AmazonRekognition.html#detectLabels-com.amazonaws.services.rekognition.model.DetectLabelsRequest-) AWS SDK operation\.
+   The following Java example shows how to load an image from an Amazon S3 bucket and detect labels by using the [detectLabels](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/rekognition/AmazonRekognition.html#detectLabels-com.amazonaws.services.rekognition.model.DetectLabelsRequest-) AWS SDK operation\.
 In the function `main`, change the value of `bucket` to the S3 bucket that contains the image file\.
 Change the value of `photo` to the file name of an image file \(\.jpg or \.png format\)\.

    ```
    //Loads images, detects faces and draws bounding boxes.Determines exif orientation, if necessary.